-Developed by Deana Leber-George (link to DL), Patrick E. Boyle, and Paul M. Kubek
+Developed by Deana Leber-George, Patrick E. Boyle, and Paul M. Kubek

 This poster outlines a simple relational process (including stages of change) that promotes housing stability among people with mental illness, substance use disorders, and co-occurring disorders.
 Display this poster in your workplace.
 Designed for a variety of housing services: